PACTCare/Stars-Network/WHITEPAPER.md

 It’s important to notice that pure metadata transactions on the Captain’s Log don’t require any payment.
 This way it’s ensured that people don’t need to own anything to participate in the network and to share their metadata.
 Only if they want to trade their data, own a unique name, stack in data, vote for network participants or have an additional level of security, the participation in the network is required.

-In contrast to the Captain’s Log all transactions on Starlog require a minimal base fee, which is almost zero.
-Additionally, a fee which depends on the size of the transaction is charged.
-Furthermore, the registration of unique names requires a payment, which is the lower the longer the name is.

 In contrast to the Captain’s Log, all transactions on Starlog require a base fee, which is almost zero.
 Additionally, a fee, depending on the size of the transaction, is charged.
-Furthermore, the registration of unique names requires a payment, which is the lower, the longer the name is.
+Furthermore, the registration of unique names requires a payment, which is the lower the longer the name is.
 The fee for unique names can be calculated based on the maximum allowed characters of a unique name UNmax, the length of the unique name UNlen and a constant fee in the following way:

 ```